aurimas13/Communication-of-Services/README.md

 127.0.0.1 - - [26/Jul/2022 11:21:52] "POST /event HTTP/1.1" 200 -
 INFO:werkzeug:127.0.0.1 - - [26/Jul/2022 11:21:52] "POST /event HTTP/1.1" 200 -
 ```

+To cancel either of the services when both are running locally and you are happy press `CTRL+C`.

 <br><sup>1</sup> The output of running Event Consumer API may differ like on what server you are running</br>
 <br><sup>2</sup> The output of Event Propagator can differ from example above as it takes events randomly. </br>
 <br><sup>3</sup> The output of Event Consumer can differ from example above as it might print output in different sequence.</br>